Attributes-PHP/wp-fastendpoints-depends/README.md

 ## New deployment

-When deploying a new website version you will need to re-generate the route dependencies by either:
+When doing a new deployment you will need to re-generate the route dependencies by either:

 1. Re-run the following WP CLI command `wp fastendpoints depends` or to
 2. Activate any plugin on the website